doableware/djongo/README.md

 <h2>Requirements:</h2>

-  djongo requires python 3.5 or above.
+  1. djongo requires python 3.5 or above.
+  2. MongoDB is a schema free DB, hence manage.py migrate is not needed and not supported.

 <h2>How it works:</h2>